drivendata/pydata-setup/README.md

-# An Intro to Snakecharming + Crystal Balls: Data science in Python
+# Setting up your machine for data science in Python [~20 - 30 minutes]

-## Setting up your machine for data science [~10- 15 minutes]
+> So you're into snakecharming and crystal balls?
+Consider this the magic supply shop...

-In this tutorial we'll be using the programming language Python and its related libraries for loading data, exploring what it contains, visualizing that data, and creating statistical models.
-Here's what you'll need to get your machine setup properly.
+This is a community-maintained set of instructions for installing the Python Data Science stack.
+If you'll be using the programming language Python and its related libraries for loading data, exploring what it contains, visualizing that data, and creating statistical models this is what you need.
+Here's how to get your machine setup properly.

 ## 1. Install Anaconda